I Can Cook That

 Mashed Potatoes with Mushroom Sauce

 I love mashed potatoes.
 I love them so much that my Aunt and Uncle usually ask me to come over the day before Thanksgiving to help peel all of the potatoes so that there are enough for me (I could probably eat just a bowl of mashed potatoes on Thanksgiving and be happy.)
-I found a new method of making mashed potatoes on MyRecipes, but modified it a bit and added a mushroom sauce.
+I found a new method of making mashed potatoes on MyRecipes, but modified it a bit and added a mushroom sauce to make this vegetarian recipe for Mashed Potatoes with Mushroom Sauce.

 Mashed Potatoes with Mushroom Sauce